hvesalai/emacs-scala-mode/README.md

 command.
 To set the default, you use the *customize-variable* command or a mode-hook.

-## Joinin lines (delete indentation)
+## Joinin lines (delete indentation) and removing horizontal whitespace

-Scala-mode defines its own *scala-indent:join-line' function.
-Besides doing what the normal *join-line* (aka *delete-indentation*) function does, it also removes comment marks (asterisks and slashes) when comment lines are joined and space when code lines are joined and the uppper line ended with a dot.
+Scala-mode defines its own *scala-indent:join-line* and *scala-indent:fixup-whitespace* functions.

-In scala-mode2 buffers *scala-indent:join-line* replaces
+Unlike the normal *join-line* (aka *delete-indentation*), *scala-indent:join-line* detects the comment fill-prefix and removes it.

-*delete-indentation* in your key bindings.
-The default binding is **M-^**.
+The *scala-indent:fixup-whitespace* first removes all horizontal whitespace, then adds one space the context requires none to be present (before semicolon, around dot, after '(' or '[', before ')' or ']', etc).

 ## Motion